Saturnyx/blog/_posts/2025-08-17-c-or-rust-differences-explained.md

 and vulnerabilities, ensuring reliable and secure operation.
 C++ and C tend to have many memory-related vulnerabilities as compared to languages such as [Python](https://www.python.org/) and [Java](https://www.java.com/en/).
-This is Rust comes in.
+This is where Rust comes in.
 Rust offers speed and memory safety, making it a great choice for high-performance applications.
 Rust does this through its ownership model, which ensures that memory is managed safely and efficiently.
 This model prevents common programming errors such as null pointer dereferences and buffer overflows, which are often the source of security vulnerabilities in C and C++ programs.

 ## Learning Curve